arbor-sim/arbor/doc/concepts/cell.rst

 Cell description
 ----------------

+The `description` of a cell is referred to in the :ref:`recipe <modelrecipe>`, and elsewhere in the docs.
-The `description` of a cell details everything needed to build a cell.
-This degree of detail needed differs according to the cell kind.
+It details everything needed to build a cell.
+The degree of detail differs according to the cell kind.

 1. **Cable Cells**

-   The description of a cable cell includes the following:
+   The description of a cable cell can include all the following:

      * :ref:`Morphology <co_morphology>`: the shape of the cell.
      * Discretisation: how to split the morphology into discrete components for the simulation.